 Soybean Oil – Managing the Trade

-Soybean Oil is a seasonal trade this time of year as there is not another harvest until May.
-I expected prices to rise steadily though the end of February.
+Soybean oil is a seasonal trade this time of year as there is not another harvest until May.
+I expected prices to rise steadily through the end of February.
 I have initiated a 1/2 size position at 33.29 and am waiting on a reversal pattern to add more size to the trade.

 1-21 – Soybean oil is usually a seasonal long this time of year and I still like this long into the end of February.
 My stop is below the triangle trendline and I am planning to add size this week as we have clear positive divergence on RSI.
-I am a little early on the my 1/2 size entry.
-Soybean Oil usually has a decent February along with Soy so waiting patiently on a reversal pattern here to add size.
+I am a little early on my 1/2 size entry.
+Soybean oil usually has a decent February along with soy so waiting patiently on a reversal pattern here to add size.

-2-4 – It it time this week to add size.
+2-4 – It is time this week to add size.
 We are now in the retest and likely done here.
-I am waiting on a reversal pattern to enter.
-When seen I will double up my size.
+I am waiting for a reversal pattern to enter.
+When seen, I will double up my size.
 We are in a seasonal trend higher and I am expecting the next high in early March.

-2-11 – A reversal pattern here has formed, appears to be an expanded flat with a target in the $32 area.
-At this point it appears that there is also a double bottom.
-There is risk to 31.50, I will be looking to add size this week.
+2-11 – A reversal pattern here has formed.
+It appears to be an expanded flat with a target in the $32 area.
+At this point, it appears that there is also a double bottom.
+There is risk to 31.50.
+I will be looking to add size this week.